Frequently asked Questions about mortgages for French property.

 Remortgaging is not very common with French lenders, although some are starting to offer mortgages on this basis, allowing the borrower to take advantage of rising values and equity and it can also be a quicker process.
 In general, if you think that you will need additional funds later, it is better to raise these at the time of purchase, when it may be easier to obtain the finance.
 For example, if a buyer was to raise money for home improvements, most banks would insist on paying the builder directly on invoice, rather than allowing the borrower to handle the money.
 Even if it proves to be possible, the extra funds are likely to be more expensive than those raised for purchase.
 With remortgaging you may have to pay your existing lender a redemption fee of up to 3% of the outstanding loan amount and the repayment period may be longer.
 If remortgaging a French property care needs to be taken to ensure that there are no excessive redemption penalties and the applicant could have an application fee of 1% of the loan plus legal fees of perhaps 3% of the mortgage value.

-It is always wise to discuss you personal situations before making any decisions.
-To determine whether remortgaging would be beneficial for you, contact FrenchEntrée’s mortgage consultants are always happy to provide advice.
+It is always wise to discuss your personal situations before making any decisions.
+To determine whether remortgaging would be beneficial for you, contact FrenchEntrée’s mortgage consultants who are always happy to provide advice.

 Once you have found your French property and a price has been agreed with the vendor, both parties will sign a preliminary contract called a Compromis de Vente and the buyer lodges a deposit with the estate agent or notary.
 The preliminary contract is binding to both buyer and vendor.
 The balance of the purchase price and all fees are payable to the notary before the completion date, when the vendor and buyer sign the definitive sales contract.